Credit Unions Don’t Pay Taxes?

 That’s right, credit unions don’t pay taxes.
 When I tell people that, they are almost always surprised.
 I find it interesting that it continues to be such an unknown fact.

 As President and CEO of Jarrettsville Federal, a true community bank, it is incredible to me that credit unions have been allowed to not only expand their membership requirements, to almost anybody, but they have also been allowed to offer the same products and services as tax-paying banks.
 Recently, they have aggressively entered the business lending market too.
 This blog will take a closer look at the history of this tax-exempt status and distinguish between credit unions and community banks.

 Why did Credit Unions get this tax except status?

 An Internal Revenue Service (IRS) document from 1979 provides some explanation for why lawmakers decided credit unions should be tax-exempt.
-It can be summed by these three reasons: that credit unions would 1) help unbanked, lower-income people, 2) restrict their customer base, and 3) avoid high-risk, high-return investments.
+It can be summed up by these three reasons: that credit unions would 1) help unbanked, lower-income people, 2) restrict their customer base, and 3) avoid high-risk, high-return investments.

 Through the years, these three reasons are no longer pinnacles of most Credit Unions structure.